robertZaufall/mindmanager_ai/readme.md

 The solution is best tested with `Azure OpenAI`.
 Results are perfect for every use case.
 Execution time is quite fast using the newest `GPT-4o` model.
 Azure EntraID authentication can be used in enterprise scenarios.
 ### Google Gemini / Vertex AI
 `Gemini Pro` results are good. `Gemini Flash` does (most of the time) only generate up to 3 levels at max, so a refinement does currently not work.
-Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow will be implemented later).
+Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow is partly implemented).
 ### Ollama (hosted locally - no internet access needed)
 Ollama results are dependent on the used model. `LLama3`, `Zephyr` and `Mixtral` are working well.
-### Anthropic Claude 3
+### Anthropic Claude 3 / 3.5
-Anthropic Claude 3 results are ogood.
-The OPUS model is a little bit expensive.
+The newest Anthropic Claude 3.5 **Sonnet** model seems to be best in class.
+Anthropic Claude 3 **Opus* ist also very good but little bit expensive.
+Anthropic Claude 3 **Haiku** is very cheap and betteer than GPT-3.5.
-### groq (platform)
+### Groq (platform)
-groq is sure the fastest LLM platform by now.
+Groq is sure the fastest LLM platform by now.
 Payment for API usage is still unclear because there is no way to set a payment method (as of 2024-05-05).
 ### Perplexity (platform)
 Perplexity works perfect as an universal LLM platform.
 ### MLX (hosted locally on Apple Silicon - no internet access needed)